-- Customs and taxes
+- Customs and

 - Set your export price

-- Record your agreements
+- Record your

 - Getting paid

-BrimaPack develops and produces packaging and sorting machines for vegetables such as broccoli and iceberg lettuce.
+develops and produces packaging and sorting machines for vegetables such as broccoli and iceberg lettuce.
 The company serves customers all over the world, which means it needs a lot of highly specific local knowledge.

-Van de Pavert prefers leveraging his network to conduct market research (in Dutch), relying on fellow businesses and industry peers like seed growers and suppliers.
+Van de Pavert prefers leveraging his network to conduct market research, relying on fellow businesses and industry peers like seed growers and suppliers.
 Since he founded BrimaPack in 2006, he has managed to build an extensive international network.
 “In our industry, we communicate openly about products, prices, suppliers, and customers.
 A 15-minute conversation is all I need to find out what I need to know about 80% of the main buyers in a new export market.”

 When he goes abroad, Van de Pavert always makes sure to visit a supermarket to check whether there is a demand for his products.
 “Growers often put their label on the vegetables they produce, which is a handy way to unearth the bigger growers.”
 He also monitors the moves made by large supermarket chains.
 “These companies want their vegetables packaged in a European way, which means sealing them in plastic to extend their shelf life.
 Our machines can help them do just that.”